-Season VIII combined very dark storyline with forced comedy.
+Season VIII combined very dark storylines with forced comedy.

 Revolution: Episode 11, "The Stand" (the first episode after the show's four-month hiatus), starts the second half of Season 1 in this direction, with enough graphic war violence that NBC slapped the episode with a Viewer Discretion Advised warning.

 In The '70s, not long after Sesame Street was created, MAD Magazine gave us a parody with random gang violence, drugs, evictions, prostitutes, pimps and gangsters called Reality Street (the writer was a pessimist).
 Even the intro was changed: "Smoggy days, feeling my lungs decay.
 It's a street of depression, Corruption, oppression!
 It's a sadist's dream come true!
 And masochists, too!
 Can you tell me how to get, get away from Reality Street?"